-A source of permanent controversy in co-ownership, smoking arouses passions.
-A growing number of co-owners are complaining about neighbors who smoke.
-Given the abnormal neighbourhood disturbances that second-hand smoke can cause, many non-smoking co-owners want it completely banned.
-They worry about the effects of second-hand smoke on their health.
+A source of permanent controversy in co-ownership, cannabis and tobacco smoking arouse passions.
+However, it is recognized that there is no inalienable right for a co-owner to smoke in the common portions or in a private portion.
+On the contrary, the common law on abnormal neighbourhood disturbances and the effects of second-hand smoke on the health of people exposed to it advocate prohibition.
+In this regard, the right to life and to the safety and integrity of the person enshrined in the Charter of Human Rights and Freedoms is moving towards an obligation to abstain from smoking in collective dwellings.
 Under the circumstances, should co-ownership syndicates banish this habit?
 This is not an easy question to answer.
 Easier said than done, some will say.
 And they are not wrong.
 Here’s a look at the whole legal issue that defines smoking in co-ownerships.

-The Tobacco Control Act prohibits anyone from smoking in enclosed public premises.
-It applies to, but is not limited to, the enclosed common portions of any co-ownership of two dwellings or more.
-Commercially operated terraces and outside areas are also governed by this prohibition.
-The term "smoking" also covers the use of an electronic cigarette or of any other device of that nature (Art.
+The Tobacco Control Act prohibits anyone from smoking in enclosed public places.
+This prohibition applies, among other things, to the enclosed common areas of any building held in co-ownership that houses two or more residential units.
+Terraces and outdoor areas operated in the course of a commercial activity are also covered by this prohibition.
+The term "smoking" " also covers the use of an electronic cigarette or of any other device of that nature", while the word "tobacco" " includes the following accessories: cigarette tubes, rolling paper and filters, pipes, including their components, and cigarette holders."
+(Art.
 1.1).

 Second-hand smoke can find its way from one private portion to another, through crevices and breaches in walls, floors or ceilings, in electrical outlets, telephone or cable sockets, pipes or light fixtures.
 Poorly calibrated ventilation systems can also be a cause of this migration.
 Under the circumstances, can the consumption of cigarettes in private areas be banned?